Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Reactions and critics

-The only negative criticisme of the exhibition came from a few people, who can’t cope with the fact, that the exhibition also mentions collaborators of the facists in different continents.
-But in the more than 60 places, where the exhibition was shown so far, this critics were only a tiny minority.
+The only negative criticism of the exhibition came from a few people, who cannot cope with the fact that the exhibition also mentions collaborators of the fascists in different continents.
+But in more than 60 places where the exhibition was shown, these critics were only a small minority.

 The website www.3www.de

-To accompy the exhibition this website was created, which provides background informations and recommondations (films, literature etc.) for all those interested in the subject and in presenting the exhibition.
+This website was created to accompany the exhibition, which provides background information and recommendations (films, literature etc.) for all those interested in the subject and in presenting the exhibition.

 The historical background